perima/personalize-workshop/README.md

 amplify init
 ```

-Please make sure you deploy in the same region as per personalize
-solution.

 Amplify CLI will ask a few questions to initialize the project.
 Please
 use following answers

 Do you want to use an existing environment?
 (Y/n): No

-Enter a name for the environment workshop: pworkshop
+Enter a name for the environment: pworkshop

+Choose your default editor: scroll down to None

 Do you want to use an AWS profile?
 (Y/n): Yes (then select default)